dioxfile/NS-2-Selfish-Behavior-Protocols/README.md

 > Note: Files need to be compiled with a version of Gcc below version 5.0, in our tests we used the version "gcc (Ubuntu 4.8.5-4Ubuntu9) 4.8.5" and the version "g++ (GCC) 3.4.6 20060404 (Hed Hat 3.4.6-19.el6)".

-## To create the dropping event out of selfishness:
+## To create the dropping event by selfishness in NS-2:

 * ns-2.34/trace/cmu-trace.h
 <p>